 Over the course of the pandemic, faculty and staff across the CSU system have come together virtually to learn from one another and process their remote work experiences.
 We have explored strategies for increasing equitable remote learning and engagement, approaches for building community in a virtual space, and strategies for navigating an uncertain professional environment.
 We are pleased to continue to offer these sessions to support our collective learning and problem-solving as we launch another semester in transition.
-Our September session focused on personal experiences and practices in the pandemic environment.

 Our November session builds on our September one by exploring ways that staff, administrators, and faculty navigate, or wield, the power structures on our campuses to continue to sustain ourselves and support our students.
 It aims to break the barrier between faculty and staff and explore how the expectations and requirements for both roles differed during the pandemic, and what can be done to share power to ensure equitable support going forward.

 Past Conversations from our Winter and Spring 2021 Series

 The spring sessions were structured as small group, cross-campus conversations with people in similar roles.
 Participants had the opportunity to share experiences over the past year, reflecting on what was challenging and successful.
 We spent time to sharing ideas and discussing collective challenges.

 The small group conversations were self-moderated.
 We provided participants with guiding questions in advance of the session and encouraged small group conversation in directions that are most meaningful.

 Conversation #1: Addressing teaching and learning online (July 22)